Unboxed-Software/solana-course/content/intro-to-anchor.md

 You typically apply the `Accounts` trait through the `derive` macro (e.g. `#[derive(Accounts)]`).
 This implements an `Accounts` deserializer on the given struct and removes the need to deserialize each account manually.

-Implementations of the `Accounts` trait are responsible for performing all requisite constraint checks to ensure the accounts meet conditions required for the program to run securely.
+Implementations of the `Accounts` trait are responsible for performing all requisite constraint checks to ensure the accounts meet the conditions required for the program to run securely.
 Constraints are provided for each field using the `#account(..)` attribute (more on that shortly).

 For example, `instruction_one` requires a `Context` argument of type `InstructionAccounts`.
 The `#[derive(Accounts)]` macro is used to implement the `InstructionAccounts` struct which includes three accounts: `account_name`, `user`, and `system_program`.